 I think I actually cried when the windows were installed.
 It made the house feel more complete and I finally felt as if we were getting somewhere and although the back of the house doesn’t quite look as it exists in my mind’s eye, I know that in a year’s time once the (already purchased!) wisteria and rambling roses have been trained across it, we’ll be a step closer to perfection.

 Perhaps more significantly the whole of the upstairs of the house has been plastered; with the exception of a couple of walls to enable the plumbing to be fitted after tiling has been completed.
-First fix of both plumbing and electrics has also been ticked off the list too.
+First fix of both plumbing and electrics has also been ticked off the list too with the help of 24hr Electricians in Minneapolis.
 It feels more real now, larger even, now that walls as opposed to uprights of timber are in place.
 Ste has been up at the house tidying and painting this weekend so it undoubtedly is beginning to look even more finished than it appears in these images and we have an ambitious move in date of April so it’s all systems go!

 So what next?